van001/lesscode-fp/README.md

 functional programming principles :

 ### Pure functions ###
-Pure functions have no side-effects, are time independent & have [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), which means, for a given input, you can replace the function with it's return value, anytime.
+Pure functions have no side-effects, are time independent & maintain [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), which means, for a given input, you can replace the function with it's return value, anytime.
 Think of them as a mathematical function, which for a given input will awlays return the same output.
 This also means, a pure function can easily cache ([memoize](https://en.wikipedia.org/wiki/Memoization)) the value it returns after the execution.
 This is huge, now that memory / storage is cheap and computation is expensive.